Sean Connery: 9 Surprising Facts About the Man and His James Bond Movies

 However, when he was knighted by Queen Elizabeth II in July 2000, he was now officially known as "Sir Thomas Sean Connery."

-Between 1962 and 1983 he will star in seven James Bond movies, and the name Sean Connery will forever be linked with the world's greatest spy, and one of the most successful movie franchises ever.
+Between 1962 and 1983 he starred in seven James Bond movies, and the name Sean Connery will forever be linked with the world's greatest spy, and one of the most successful movie franchises ever.

 Sean Connery's Favorite 007 Movieview quiz statistics